Neodusk/TweetyBird/README.md

 ## Run It
-At this point you can run the project using `./pi-timolo.py` To change the animal tweeted,  "change the line if "bird" in tweetText: animalInPic = true"([source](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition)).
+At this point you can run the project using `./pi-timolo.py` To change the animal tweeted,  "change the line `if "bird" in tweetText: animalInPic = true`"([source](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition)).